-Year groups have a class teacher who is responsible for their academic achievement and well being.
+Year groups have a class teacher who is responsible for their academic achievement and wellbeing.
 Class teaching provides a quiet learning environment where the teacher can recognise the individual learning needs of each child.
-The secondary specialist teachers for French, RE, PSHE, History, Geography, Games and Music generally teach the children in the Junior School and this continues through to Senior School allowing for a continuum through to GCSE level with staff really knowing the children and their strengths and weaknesses, ensuring that children continue to make good progress.
+The secondary specialist teachers (French, RE, History, Geography, Games, etc), oversee and generally teach the children in the Junior School from year 3 upwards and this continues through to Senior School allowing for a continuum through to GCSE level with staff really knowing the children and their strengths and weaknesses, ensuring that children continue to make good progress.
 Children benefit greatly from this and it allows for a continuum of study without the usual 'catch up' which often happens as children transfer to secondary school.